N.Y. State Finance Law Section 163-E

 2.

-The chief information officer shall, in consultation with the division of homeland security and emergency services and the office of general services, establish and update regularly a list of restricted information and communications technology.
-Technology on this list shall not be procured by any state agency, state or local authority, or political subdivision unless a waiver is issued pursuant to subdivision three of this section or the chief information officer determines that the technology shall only be restricted in limited circumstances.
+The office of information technology services shall, in consultation with the division of homeland security and emergency services and the office of general services, establish and update regularly a list of restricted technology.
+Technology on this list shall not be procured by any state agency, state or local authority, or political subdivision unless a waiver is issued pursuant to subdivision three of this section or the office of information technology services determines that the technology shall only be restricted in limited circumstances.
 The list shall:

 (a)

-contain information and communications technologies that pose a security risk to the state of New York or its political subdivisions.
-In determining whether information and communications technology poses such a risk, the chief information officer shall consult relevant federal sources, including the department of defense inspector general report no. DODIG-2019-106, as well as any other source that shall be determined to be relevant;
+contain technologies that pose a security risk to the state of New York or its political subdivisions.
+In determining whether technology poses such a risk, the office of information technology services shall consult relevant federal sources, including the department of defense inspector general report no. DODIG-2019-106, as well as any other source that shall be determined to be relevant; and

 (b)